YoichiroSugimoto/20241111_PTMs_in_lysine_rich_domains/README.md

 # Required Package

-All the required packages are listed in the (R)markdown package (see below).
+All the required packages are listed in the (R) Markdown package (see below).

 [`ptm.stoichiometry`](https://github.com/YoichiroSugimoto/ptm.stoichiometry) is available from GitHub.